daniellionel01/gleam-llm/README.md

 - simple hello world
 - web server that renders some html
 - web server json api
-- advent of code challenge
 - `use` utility (like given library)
 - write ffi for npm & elixir package
 - write something with erlang & otp
+- advent of code challenge
+- exercism challenge

 These are the LLM providers we are going to prompt:
 - gpt-4o-2024-11-20